 Animal Cruelty Investigations

-SPCA officers perform approximately 200 animal cruelty investigations per month.
+SPCA officers perform approximately 303 animal cruelty investigations and animal rescues per month.

-There are 3 SPCA Peace Officers solely dedicated to investigating animal cruelty in all of Erie County, NY, a community of approximately one million people.
+There are 8 SPCA Peace Officers solely dedicated to investigating animal cruelty and engaging in animal rescue in all of Erie County, NY, a community of approximately one million people.

 In 2010, a convicted animal abuser was sentenced in Buffalo City Court to one year in jail for starving a dog to death.
 This is one of the first cases in SPCA history to warrant such a serious penalty!